SashaPatsel/coding-drills/node/zombie-game/01/README.md

 * Attack is the amount of damage a gun can do.
 The index of 0 in the array represents the minimum, the index of 1 in the array represents the maximum

-* Risk is the percentage chance a user has of taking damage back in return from a zombie.
-This will be recalculated every round

-* Reliability is the chance a gun will do the damage that has been calculated from that gun's attack
+* Accuracy is the chance a gun will do the damage that has been calculated from that gun's attack

 * Uses is the amount of rounds a gun can be played before it is no longer usable